csidsocialmedia/csidsocialmedia.github.io/_posts/2014-05-28-Flow-networks-have-a-purpose.markdown

 ![3flownetworks](/media/files/2014-05-28-Flow-networks-has-a-purpose/3flownetworks.png)

-The above figure is cited from Ignacio Rodrigurez-Iturbe [1992](http://onlinelibrary.wiley.com/doi/10.1029/91WR03034/abstract).
+The above figure is cited from [here](http://onlinelibrary.wiley.com/doi/10.1029/91WR03034/abstract).
+The authors using this demo to explain the formation of river trees.